Södertälje: Cityscape

 Just above Marenplan lies the square Olof Palmes plats, which was named after the murdered Prime Minister Olof Palme.
 Among the buildings on the square is the old bank palace that used to belong to Södertälje Sparbank.
 Like many other buildings in Södertälje, the city's patron saint Ragnhild of Tälje (Swedish: Sankta Ragnhild) is depicted on the facade.
 The importance of Olof Palmes plats was especially high when it served as hub for the city buses, which have since been moved to the Central Railway Station.
 The streets Storgatan, Badhusgatan and Järnagatan begin at Olof Palmes plats.

 Most department stores and high street shopping are located on Gågatan (English: the Pedestrian street), which is the pedestrian part of Storgatan that runs between Torekällgatan and Stortorget.
 The pedestrian street is dominated by modern department stores, built during the 1960s.
 The largest are Kringlan (architect Erik and Tore Ahlsén), Luna, Åhléns and Telgehuset (which initially was a Domus department store).
 A notable exception to the otherwise modern structures is Skandinaviska Enskilda Bankens bank palace, which was built between 1901 and 1902 at the initiative of the tobacco trader TH.
 Gustafsson.
 The local architect Tore E: son Lindhberg made the drawings.
-In 1939 the facade was modernized, and subsequently restored when the building was completely renovated in 1975.
+In 1939, the facade was modernized, and subsequently restored when the building was completely renovated in 1975.

-The hospital on Orionkullen was built 1777-78.
+The hospital on Orionkullen was built 1777–78.
 Until 1823, the building served as lazaretto of the Royal Order of the Seraphim.
 After 1823, the building became a private residence.
 From 1844, the buildings were used as city hall and for higher education.
 In 1907 the council administration moved from Orionkullen, allowing the educational institution to expand.
 As the school faculty moved to the new secondary school building at Erik Dahlberg's road, a girls' school moved in.
 The girls' school at Orionkullen closed in 1968.
 The building is home to a cultural centre today.

 The area where the secondary school moved is east of the canal, the Museum of Biology and the present day city hospital.
 After the 1960s upper secondary school reform, the institution became a Gymnasium Secondary school.
 Close to the school lies Mälarparken, which is home to the professional Miniature golf course.
 They local team has won several championships.
-The City Council offices were also located by the park before moving to the intersection of Nygatan/Torekällgatan.
+The city council offices were also located by the park before moving to the intersection of Nygatan/Torekällgatan.
 Södertälje's current hospital is across the street from the secondary school.
-It is houses one of the county's six trauma centres.
+It houses one of the county's six trauma centres.
 It opened in 1907, but has been expanded and renovated on several occasions, most recently in 2017.